chetandahal80/Simulation-Two-robots-perimeter-defense-problem/README.md

 - Calculation of tangent points and optimal intrusion point
 - Visualization of the protected circle, secondary circle, winning region, tangent paths, and positions of attacker and defender

-The program will prompted to enter the initial parameters for the simulation:
+The program will prompt to enter the initial parameters for the simulation:
 - Attacker position (x,y)
 - Defender position in degrees
 - Maximum attacker speed